tommaier123/FlatShocker/README.md

 ---

 ## Printing Tips
-(Tested on Prusa Core One and Bambulab H2D)
+(Tested on Prusa Core One and Bambulab H2D and A1)
 - 0.4 mm nozzle
 - 0.1 mm layer height
 - 15% infill